semaphoreci/semaphore/docs/docs/using-semaphore/optimization/container-registry.md

 ## How to use the Semaphore Registry

 To use any of the images, run `docker pull` or `docker run` using the link provided in the table.
-The Container Registry is not publicly-accessible; images in the container can only be pulled from jobs running in Semaphore Cloud.
+The Container Registry is not publicly accessible; images in the container can only be pulled from jobs running in Semaphore Cloud.

 For example, to use a Node image in your jobs add the following command: